-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of United Way of Mid-Hudson Valley, Inc., d/b/a United Way of the Dutchess-Orange Region as of June 30, 2017 and 2016, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of United Way of the Dutchess - Orange Region, Inc. as of June 30, 2018 and 2017, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.